 Market Street Brewing Company (or MSBC as it is labeled outside) was another restaurant on Market Street that I passed often but didn’t get to visit.
 The restaurant offers a number of beers with 6 being brewed in-house.
 For a different view of the city, Market Street Brewing Company has a rooftop bar and Biergarten.
 They also have a Mug Club for regulars to enjoy discounted beers after paying an annual fee.

 For steak, seafood, and pasta, Tony Rs is another fine dining restaurant in Corning, NY.
 Tony Rs is an old bank, turned restaurant.
-It right across the street from the Square and Clock Tower, drop-off/pick-up stop for the free shuttle, and offers a 12-layer chocolate cake for visitors on the self-guided Gaffer District Chocolate Trail tour.
+Tony R’s is located right across the street from the Square and Clock Tower, drop-off/pick-up stop for the free shuttle.
+The restaurant also offers a 12-layer chocolate cake for visitors on the self-guided Gaffer District Chocolate Trail tour.